-IIOP version 1.1 introduced an entity called a component, which contains a list of tagged components in an interoperable object reference (IOR).
+IIOP version 1.1 introduced an attribute called components, which contains a list of tagged components to be embedded within an IOR.
 When an IOR is created, tagged components provide a placeholder for an ORB to store extra information pertinent to the object.
-This information can contain various types of QoS information dealing with security, server thread priorities, network connections, CORBA policies, or other domain-specific information.
+This information can contain various types of QoS information related to security, server thread priorities, network connections, CORBA policies, or other domain-specific information.

-The original IIOP 1.1 specification provided no standard way for applications or services to add new tagged components into an IOR.
-Services that require this field were therefore forced to use proprietary ORB interfaces, which impeded implementation portability.
+The original IIOP 1.0 specification provided no standard way for applications or services to add new tagged components into an IOR.
+Services that require this field were therefore forced to use proprietary ORB interfaces, which impeded their portability.
 The Portable Interceptors specification resolves this problem by defining IOR interceptors.

-IOR interceptors are objects invoked by the ORB when it creates IORs in order to allow the IOR to be customized, e.g., by inserting various tagged components.
-Request interceptors access operation-related information via RequestInfos, whereas IOR interceptors access IOR-related information via IORInfos.
-Figure 4 illustrates the lifecycle of IOR interceptors.
+IOR interceptors are objects invoked by the ORB when it creates IORs.
+They allow an IOR to be customized, e.g., by appending tagged components.
+Whereas request interceptors access operation-related information via RequestInfos, IOR interceptors access IOR-related information via IORInfos.
+Figure 4 illustrates the behavior of IOR interceptors.
+A server